-Today venture into the Tham Chang cave, sightseeing here involves approximately 1 hour on foot over uneven surfaces, and climbing steps to get up to the cave.
-Later enjoy an easy walking tour on the banks of the Nam Song River.
+Today venture across the Nam Song river to visit the Tham Chang cave, used as a bunker during the ChineseHo invasion in the early nineteenth century.
+Sightseeing here involves approximately 1 hour on foot over uneven surfaces and climbing steps to get up to the cave.

+Later, enjoy an easy walking tour on the banks of the Nam Song River.

 Tham Chang Cave - Tham Jang is a cave just to the southwest of Vang Vieng, Laos.
 The cave is reached by crossing a bridge that spans across the Nam Song River.
 You will need to then climb a long flight of steps to the entrance.
 A spring is located about 50m inside the cave.
-The cave was used as a bunker in the early 19th century during the Chinese-Ho invasion.